jerturowetz/docker-wordpress/README.md

 - mysql
 - wordpress (my own php7.0 image, its not much different than the official, only has an extra php extension)
 - wp-cli
-- composer x2 (one container for dev deps and the other specifically for plugins)
+- composer x2 (one container for local deps and the other specifically for plugins)

 Items of note:

-reverse proxy is amazing
-My personal wordpress image but feel free to use the official image composer to install plugins completely seperately from the dev deps, this keeps plugins in the volume with the wordpress core files (and away from your working directory)
+Traefik is super cool and I'd recommend you reading the docs We're using my personal wordpress image but feel free to use the official image, they're nearly identical; thought my image turns on a bunch of debugging stuff composer to install plugins completely seperately from the dev deps, this keeps plugins in the volume with the wordpress core files (and away from your working directory)

-Delete friendly: Dont need composer? kill it!
-Wanna commit plugins to your project, remove the gitignore entry and go to town.
-Dont need the reverse proxy? who cares!

-## Includes
+## Included extras

 - `.editorconfig` for wordpress coding standards
 - phpcs & wordpress coding standards as composer dependencies